Olia Lialina, David Benque & Cristina Cochior

 Annet Dekker― Moderator

-Annet Dekker is Assistant Professor Media Studies: Archival and Information Studies at the University of Amsterdam in the Netherlands, and Visiting Professor and co-director of the Centre for the Study of the Networked Image at London South Bank University.
+Annet Dekker is an independent curator and researcher.
+Currently, she is Assistant Professor of Cultural Analysis & MA coordinator of Archival and Information Studies (Media Studies) at the University of Amsterdam, and Visiting Professor and co-director of the Centre for the Study of the Networked Image at London South Bank University.